amehmeto/expo-accessibility-service/README.md

 # Expo Accessibility Service

-An Expo module for managing Android accessibility service permissions and status.
-This module provides a simple way to check if accessibility services are enabled and request permissions from users.
+An Expo module for managing Android accessibility service permissions and monitoring foreground app changes.
+This module provides a simple way to check if accessibility services are enabled, request permissions from users, and receive real-time events when users switch between apps.

 ## Features

 - ✅ Check if accessibility service is enabled
 - ✅ Request accessibility service permissions
+- ✅ Monitor foreground app changes in real-time
+- ✅ Event-based architecture with subscription management
+- ✅ Support for multiple simultaneous listeners
 - ✅ Cross-platform support (Android only)
 - ✅ TypeScript support
 - ✅ Expo SDK 53+ compatible